Hardware

 Parts Substitution

-The CUI audio jack is available in many colors and with optional switches.
-The switches are unused, but the board accepts the extra leads.
+The CUI audio jack comes in many colors and with optional switches.
+The switches go unused, but the board accepts the extra leads.

-The REBOOT switch is available from multiple manufacturers in various lengths, colors, and activation forces.
+The REBOOT switch is made by several manufacturers in various lengths, colors, and actuation forces.
 Nothing matters except that it’s “momentary on”.

-The VGA jack is available from multiple manufacturers.
-This style has been around since the beginning, so if it looks like it’ll fit then it probably will.
-Newer VGA jacks are designed to use less PCB space or be oven soldered and will be visibly different enough to avoid.
+The VGA jack is made by several manufacturers.
+This style has been around since the beginning, so if it looks like it’ll fit, it probably will.
+Newer VGA jacks are designed to save PCB space or to be oven-soldered; they look different enough to spot and avoid.

 The WDC W65C02S and W65C22S must not be substituted.
-Do not attempt to use NMOS chips (without the C in the number).
-Some older CMOS designs may work but there are no plans to support out-of-production ICs.
+Don’t try NMOS chips (the ones without the C in the part number).
+Some older CMOS designs may work, but there are no plans to support out-of-production ICs.